syncfusion-content/winui-docs/winui/Funnel-Chart/Data-label.md

 ![Data label support in WinUI Funnel chart](Data-label_images/WinUI_funnel_chart_data_label.png)

-## Data label context customization
+## Data label context

-The [ShowDataLabels]() property of funnel chart is used to enable the data label, and the [Context]() property specifies, which value should be displayed in the data label in [FunnelDataLabelSettings]().
+To customize the content of data labels, need to define [DataLabelSettings]() of series and set [Context]() property of [DataLabelSettings]() to change the data label content value.

-The following code example demonstrates how to define the data label and its value.
+The following code example demonstrates about how to set percentage value as data label content.

 {% tabs %}